EricMFink/Akademicky/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/LuckyJimJD/CourseSiteTheme/blob/master/LICENSE)

 This theme is designed for use as a simple personal or course website.
-It is based on [alshedivat/al-folio](https://github.com/alshedivat/al-folio), and uses elements from [clayh53/tufte-jekyll](https://github.com/clayh53/tufte-jekyll), including side notes and margin notes in the style of [Edward Tufte](https://www.edwardtufte.com/tufte/)'s books.
+It is based on [alshedivat/al-folio](https://github.com/alshedivat/al-folio), and uses elements from [clayh53/tufte-jekyll](https://github.com/clayh53/tufte-jekyll) (figures, and side/margin notes in the style of [Edward Tufte](https://www.edwardtufte.com/tufte/) and [andhart/bijou](https://github.com/andhart/bijou) (table and button styles).

 ### Demos